qasanov/data-structures/README.md

 # Data structures
 Implementing common data structures.
-Main idea is to get prepared to technical software engineer interviews
+Main idea is to have ready data structures under belt.
+Meanwhile to get prepared to technical interviews